Harvey, Illinois, train collision: The trains

-On the day of the accident, the Shawnee train (operating number 392) from Carbondale, IL to Chicago, IL, was made up of Amtrak GE P30CH unit #715 and 5 new Superliner cars.
+On the day of the accident, the “Shawnee” train (operating number 392) from Carbondale to Chicago, Illinois, was made up of Amtrak GE P30CH unit No. 715 and five Superliner cars.
 The day before the accident (October 11), these passenger cars were unveiled to the public at the Union Station in Chicago, after which they were taken on a trip towards Lisle, Illinois before returning to Chicago.
-Locomotive 715 was one of Amtrak's newest units at the time of the accident, having entered service in September 1975.
+P30CH No. 715 was one of Amtrak's newest locomotive units at the time of the accident, having entered service in September 1975.
 The Superliners were less than a year old at the time of the accident, leaving the Pullman-Standard factories for Amtrak between December 1978 and July 1979.

-The Illinois Central Gulf freight train (operating number 51) consisted of three EMD GP40 units, which entered service sometime between 1966 and 1971, and 40 freight cars, along with a caboose at the end of the train.
+The Illinois Central Gulf (ICG) freight train (operating number 51) consisted of three EMD GP40 units, which entered service sometime between 1966 and 1971, and forty freight cars, along with a caboose at the end of the train.

 Harvey railroad yard

-The railroad yard at Harvey is situated on the Metra Electric District (at the time operated by RTA, or Regional Transportation Authority).
-The RTA-operated line ended at University Park, IL, but the other tracks used by the ICG led to Carbondale, and onwards to New Orleans.
+The railroad yard at Harvey is situated on the Metra Electric District (at the time operated by the Regional Transportation Authority (RTA)).
+The RTA-operated line ended at University Park, Illinois, but the other tracks used by the ICG led to Carbondale, and onwards to New Orleans.
 Eight tracks were located at the site of the crash, numbered west to east with their roles as follows: